Slimmmo/Slimmmo.github.io/README.md

 - Remember to manually check number of angels after each angel purchase.
 It's not intuitive yet.

 ### To Do:

+### Code
+- Lots of overlap between resetPlanet, fullyResetPlanet and loadDefaults.
+Will need a rewrite.
+- Saving and loading formatting is nasty but don't want to save the whole planet since lots of it doesn't need to be saved.
+Output only the necessary fields (e.g. not upgradeCosts).
+When loading, load defaults then overwrite them with saved values while checking that the save actually has a value for that variable.
+This also needs a considerable redesign.

+### Features
 - Implement cycle time increments instead of averages to make the saving time calculations more accurate.
 - Incorporate a method to make decimal calculations accurate (stupid Javascript floats).
 - Add the managers that reduce unlock cost of businesses to recommendations.